kunkliricsi/Sokoban/README.md

 # Sokoban in C

-This was a school project in the first year of University (my very first *big* project).
+This is the first *bigger* project I've made as a school assignment for my University.

 Sokoban is a game where you push blocks around into given positions in order to solve the level.
 This is a representation of that game written in C.
 Although it's a console application its pretty graphical.